Is skin care a priority for you? Are you comfortable with how your skin looks now? How about twenty years from now?

 An average adult has about six pounds of skin!
 Each layer contains connective tissue with collagen fibers to give support and elastin fibers to provide flexibility and strength.

-As you age, your epidermis thins.
+What happens to your skin as you age?
+Gradually, your epidermis thins.
 Your pigment-containing cells (melanocytes) decrease.
 The remaining melanocytes increase in size.
 Aging skin looks thinner, paler, and clear (translucent).
 Large pigmented spots, including age spots, liver spots, or lentigos, may appear in sun-exposed areas as a result of DNA damage.

 In your dermis, starting during your 30’s and 40’s, changes in the connective tissue (elastin and collagen) reduce your skin’s strength, elasticity and youthful appearance.
 This is known as elastosis.
 It is more noticeable in sun-exposed areas (solar elastosis).
 Elastosis produces the leathery, weather-beaten appearance common to farmers, sailors, and others who spend a large amount of time outdoors.

 The blood vessels of the dermis become more fragile.
 This leads to bruising, bleeding under the skin (often called senile purpura), cherry angiomas, and similar conditions.

 Sebaceous glands produce less oil as you age.
 After the age of 80, men experience a minimal decrease, Post menopausal women gradually produce less oil.
 This can make it harder to keep the skin moist, resulting in dryness and itchiness.